Rice from town near Tokyo is radiation-free, tests show

 "The results are a relief, but we consider it as only part of the procedure to determine safety in rice consumption," said Shigetoshi Abe, a Chiba official in charge of food safety.

-Tako's preliminary tests, the first to be carried out according to the farm ministry guidelines announced last Wednesday, showed its rice did not contain cesium of more than 200 becquerels per kg.
+Tako's preliminary tests, the first to be carried out according to the farm ministry guidelines announced last Wednesday, showed its rice did not contain caesium of more than 200 becquerels per kg.

 Still, if the rice fails further tests, Chiba will not allow rice shipments from that area.

 Becquerels measure the ability of a substance to release radiation.
-Cesium-134, with a half-life of two years and cesium-137, at 30 years, could cause cancer years after exposure.
-Excessive levels of cesium have been found in vegetables and beef in Japan since the nuclear disaster.
+Caesium-134, with a half-life of two years and caesium-137, at 30 years, could cause cancer years after exposure.
+Excessive levels of caesium have been found in vegetables and beef in Japan since the nuclear disaster.

 Japan, which produced about 8.3 million tonnes of rice last year for food consumption, mostly eats its own produce.
 It imports about 770,000 tonnes a year.